Quantum-accelerated conjugate gradient method via spectral initialization: Performance analysis

-This supplementary information provides additional analyses and supporting evidence for the scaling behavior and resource estimates discussed in the main text.
-We focus on clarifying the mechanisms underlying the runtime improvement of QACG relative to classical CG and full HHL, with particular emphasis on the role of condition-number reduction, quantum error-correction (QEC) cycle time, and eigenvalue-inversion overheads.
-The figures in this section examine, in turn, (i) the dependence of HHL runtime on the effective quantum condition number, (ii) the redistribution of conditioning between quantum and classical stages in runtime-optimized QACG, and (iii) the scaling of key parameters governing the eigenvalue inversion subroutine.
-Together, these results provide a detailed, quantitative foundation for interpreting the crossover behavior and architectural trade-offs reported in the main text.
+This section provides additional analysis and supporting evidence for the scaling behavior and resource estimates discussed in the main text.
+We focus on clarifying the mechanisms underlying the runtime improvement of QACG relative to classical CG and HHL, with particular emphasis on the role of reduction in the condition number, QEC cycle time, and eigenvalue-inversion overheads.